 Our course is designed for bankers and financiers to develop a holistic, applied approach to early problem loan workouts through a range of different techniques currently applied in UK and international finance.
 It provides the attendee with a comprehensive overview of the challenges of problem loan workouts and with an insight into some of the key methods that can be implemented to assist in the recovery of their financial exposure.

-By offering a range of different case studies, financing scenarios and potential solutions to workshop case studies, the attendees will be able to develop a broad applied overview of debt restructuring techniques.
+By offering a range of different case studies, financing scenarios and potential solutions to workshop case studies, the attendees will be able to develop a broad applied overview of debt restructuring methods and techniques.
 This is particularly important in an area of finance where ‘one size fits all’ solutions are not possible and where the financier needs to be open-minded, flexible and quick to react to changing circumstances.

 The programme draws from the experience of a range of different high-profile debt restructuring case studies and failures, including the recent collapse of Carillion in the UK and the failed CVA of House of Fraser in the UK retail industry.
 A number of the case studies used during the course are those that have been undertaken directly by the trainer.

-The course is highly interactive, with the course attendees working in project teams.
+Our corporate debt restructuring course is highly interactive, with the course attendees working in project teams.
 They will be required to work in their project teams in devising solutions and providing recommendations to the rest of the delegates who will cross-examine their proposals in a credit committee environment.

 The workshop is designed with active delegate participation as a core theme of the workshop.
-Delegates will be required to present their findings and solutions to their colleagues in class via the screen sharing option available through the online platform.
+Delegates will be required to present their findings and solutions to their colleagues in class via the screen-sharing option available through the online platform.
 Pre-course reading and preparation will be required of the delegates.